 Many employers will match a portion of the money you put into their retirement plan.
 For example, for every dollar you contribute, they might add 50 cents.
 The matching contribution varies by company and usually has an annual limit based on how much of your salary you put in.
 But if your employer wants to give you money, why not say yes?

 The money you put into your 401(k) plan, along with anything your employer contributes, is tax-deferred.
 It’s taken from your paycheck before income tax is calculated, and you won’t have to pay taxes on it until you withdraw it.1 So, by contributing to a 401(k), you’re not only saving money for your future retirement, you’re also saving on your current income taxes.
-Calculator: How much will you need to save for retirement?
+Calculator: Am I saving enough for my retirement?

 2. Look into life insurance